GiancarloMCorrea/myWebsite/content/en/post/WHAM-tutorial/index.md

 New data inputs have been added.
 There are two main ways how WHAM can read the input data: reading an ASAP3 data file or creating an R object (list).
-The former option is not compatible with the new version of WHAM presented in this tutorial, therefore, we focus on creating an R list with the input data:
+In this tutorial, we will explore the latter option:

 ``` r
 wham_data = list()